 Documentation: In tech, we spend considerable time producing user-facing documentation including API docs, how-to guides, knowledge bases, tutorials, and user manuals.
 We do this because user documentation is part of our product's user experience; without docs, people can't use our product.

 The same thinking can, and should, be applied to our operations.
 Internal documentation is key to setting up our teams for success, especially in teams that are highly complex (like engineering organizations) and roles or tasks that are being done by one person.
 Internal documentation can include standard operating procedures (step-by-step how-tos on processes), one-pagers, briefs, reports, internal newsletters, templates, training videos, and more.
 These artifacts document a team's projects, processes, tasks, systems, forming the cornerstone of a team's knowledge management system.
 (In this blog post, "internal documentation" refers to documents intended for a team's own use.)

-In this post, you'll learn what knowledge management is and how it benefits growing teams, and the three types of documents every team should create.
+In this post, you'll learn what knowledge management is, how it benefits growing teams, how it relates to internal documentation, and the three types of documents every team should create.

 What is knowledge management and why is it important?

 Knowledge management ensures that collective knowledge and information is captured and shared throughout an organization.
 It safeguards against "knowledge loss" from normal turnover, facilitates team learning, and helps new team members on board quicker.
 Knowledge management in the form of internal documentation ensures processes are replicable and protects against single points of failure.